YihengYe/ECE143-HMDA_Mortagage_Analysis_and_Prediction/README.md

 Discussed analysis contents with teammates to organize project structure.
 Collaborated in making the presentation PPT.
 - Yanzhi Yao: Analyze and visualise the race and ethnicity section.
 Discussed analysis contents with teammates and help to organize the visualise style.
 Wrote the Raw_EDA_3_Race analysis.ipynb and Raw_EDA_4_Ethnicity_analysis.ipynb notebook.
 Modified and reorganized the code of race and ethnicity anaysis into
 Race_analysis.py and Ethnicity_analysis.py.
 Collaborated in making the presentation slides.
+- Luobin Chen:Participating in choosing data base.
+Actively discussed EDA analysis contents with teammates and develop visualizations for "income" attribute in income_analysis.py.
+Collaborated in making the presentation Slide.
+Group dataset to be good to be visualized.